Motorcycle Safety Feature: Helmets

 Riding a motorcycle is a symbol of freedom and living life a bit rebelliously.
 But to live life on the edge, you have to be alive.
 Cue the helmet.
 Hands down, a helmet is the most important piece of gear you can put on your body.
 In fact, wearing a helmet reduces the overall risk of dying in a crash by 37 percent.

-There’s no amount of training or experience that can guarantee your safety from an accident.
+There’s no amount of training or experience that can guarantee your safety from a crash.
 Even if the law doesn’t require you to, take action and protect yourself—put on a helmet.
 Being hardheaded just might save your life.

 DIFFERENT KINDS OF HELMETS